-The start is the same as in the MINI.
+- Start: same as in the MINI.
 You receive 50 GB of storage and free Malware protection.
 Plans for 12 months start at $8.95 monthly with other basic hosting features.

-Advanced package is suitable for the average user with medium-traffic websites, including 50GB storage, the highest level of security, staging, unlimited emails and websites, and priority support requests.
+- Advanced: suitable for the average user with medium-traffic websites, including 50GB storage, the highest level of security, staging, unlimited emails and websites, and priority support requests.
 12-month contracts start at $11.95 per month.

-2. Managed VPS Hosting
+Scala Managed VPS Hosting

 The price is a little high because they provide managed hosting services with extensive features, which makes them close to the top of the typical web-hosting services.

 You can also customize their servers to your needs.